 Check back of the rug

 Hand-knotted rugs do not have any backing.
-As compared to machine-made rugs that use latex coatings to hold the tufts in their place, hand-knotted rugs do not have backing material.
+As compared to machine-made rugs that use latex coatings to hold the tufts in their place, hand-knotted area rugs do not have backing material.

 Check the knots

-hand knotted rugs have slightly uneven knots as compared to machine-made rugs, where the knots are perfectly uniform.
-In addition, hand-knotted rugs have knots that are tight and are also visibly tied together.
+Hand knotted rugs have slightly uneven knots as compared to machine-made rugs, where the knots are perfectly uniform.
+In addition, hand-knotted area rugs have knots that are tight and are also visibly tied together.
 In machine-made rugs, the knots are makeshift knots, where the fiber appears to be knotted but is attached to the rug's foundation using pressure and heat.

 Check the fringes